 The directors believe that the carrying value of the investments is supported by their underlying net assets.

-An impairment charge of £1,135,000 (2021: £1,453,000) has been recognised in the year to write down the value of the Babcock Korea Ltd investment to its recoverable amount.
+An impairment reversal of £714,000 (2022: restated charge of £2,382,000, 2021: restated charge of £387,000) has been recognised in the year to write down the value of the Babcock Korea Ltd investment to its recoverable amount.

-An impairment charge of £21,000 (2021: nil) has been recognised in the year to fully write down the value of the Babcock Integrated Technology GmbH investment to nil.
+An impairment charge of £nil (2022: restated charge of £nil, 2021: restated charge of £21,000) has been recognised in the year to fully write down the value of the Babcock Integrated Technology GmbH investment to nil.